 The Master's Programme in Energy Conversion is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core and specialisation studies.

-Core studies (20-23 ECTS credits) include courses on technology and society, turbomachinery and steam boilers.
+Core studies (15 ECTS credits) include courses on technology and society, maintenance management, and power plant design.

-Specialisation studies (100 ECTS credits).
-Specialisation studies include obligatory and elective studies:
+Specialisation studies (minimum 72 ECTS credits) include obligatory and alternative studies:

-Elective specialisation studies (42 ECTS credits) include courses on bioenergy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology, and nuclear power plant engineering.
+- Alternative specialisation studies (7-30 ECTS credits) include courses on bioenergy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology and nuclear power plant engineering.

 Double and triple degree studies for LUT degree students

 The programme also offers a possibility for double or triple degree studies.
 Students admitted to the double or triple degree programme receive a degree certificate from two or three universities after they have fulfilled the degree requirements of all universities involved.

 Students admitted to complete the Master's degree in this Master's programme at LUT may apply to the double degree programme with the Peter the Great St. Petersburg Polytechnical University or the triple degree programme with the Peter the Great St. Petersburg Polytechnical University and Leibniz Universität Hannover.

 Double degree studies for students from partner universities